ai4pm/representation-bias-distribution-shift/README.md

 # Software description
 Here is the software description implementing Multi-Ancestral Machine Learning for Polygenic Prediction

-## Data Extraction: To extract above data do following:
+## Data: To extract the data, do the following:
 - Download Harvard Dataverse (https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/COXHAP).
 Duplicate chr1.fam file for remaining chromosomes.
 - install bed-reader (i.e. pip install bed-reader)
-- run: ./Data Extraction/Extraction_Similar_SNPs_for_all_ancestory.py
+- run: ./Data Extraction/Extraction_Similar_SNPs_for_all_ancestory.py  e.g. To extract data for all the ancestry as presented in the manuscript set variables: n (no. of patients) = 10000; m (no. of SNPs) = 500;
-- then run: ./Data Extraction/Extracted_data_EDA_Analysis.py
+- then run: ./Data Extraction/Extracted_data_EDA_Analysis.py   This ensures that coding of alleles in all ancestries are in synchronus to EUR ancestry

 ## Entity Path/location Note
 **Data:** ./10000P_500SNPs/